bandanna2k/parkrun-stats/README.md

 ## Major

-- Parsers can break half way through.
+- Prove??
+Parsers can break half way through.
 Collate records first then stream records.

 ## Minor

+- Do I need name/most global events in most events table?

+- Bug - When course not found, athlete course summary not finished.

 - Invariant - region event count > global event count

 - Invariants - 10 incrementing numbers, 1 number stays the same for all weekly tables.

 - Change 'How are we doing test to assume next event number'

-- Countryman count

 ## Ideas